Seasawher/mathlib4-help/docs/options.md

 ## pp.showLetValues
 type: `Bool`

-default: `true`
+default: `false`

-display let-declaration values in the info view
+always display let-declaration values in the info view

+## pp.showLetValues.tactic.threshold
+type: `Nat`

+default: `255`

+when `pp.showLetValues` is false, the maximum size of a term allowed before it is replaced by `⋯`, for tactic goals

+## pp.showLetValues.threshold
+type: `Nat`

+default: `0`

+when `pp.showLetValues` is false, the maximum size of a term allowed before it is replaced by `⋯`

 ## pp.sorrySource
 type: `Bool`